Lochnivar/ashverse/notes/ideas.md

 - What keeps it legal for 11 years after practice ends?

 ## Character Development Ideas
-- Different members of Fairfax and Meade families in different time periods
+- Different members of Fairfax and Haskell families in different time periods
 - Historical figures adapted to the new timeline
 - Ordinary people caught in the changes
 - Those who remember the old ways vs. new generations